cabuelow/global-mangrove-legal-protection/README.md

 ### Global laws and policies protecting mangroves

 This repository contains code to reproduce analyses and figures for *Slobodian et al. (in prep).
-Quantifying national legal frameworks for mangrove protection globally*.
+Quantifying the presence and potential of national legal frameworks for mangrove protection globally*.

 Data underpinning the analysis will be made publicly available after the paper has been published.